September 1st has come and gone and we are now into October and November, the months of prospect days and showcases. So what does a player do?

 b) You can’t control if people pass you the ball, but you can control you effort: hustle after every fifty-fifty ball, be the good teammate who makes the right pass, congratulate your teammates and opponents for a great play or effort, and be positive.

 Arrive in plenty of time to get yourself used to your surroundings.
 Be prepared to warm up and stretch on your own (ask at arrival if the group does a stretch/warm-up or if you need to do it yourself) and introduce yourself to some other players to warm up with.

-3. Use your time at the prospect day (or camp/clinic) to demonstrate how “coachable” you are.
+Use your time at the prospect day (or camp/clinic) to demonstrate how “coachable” you are.
 Try doing things the way the coach has explained, not just the way you always do it.
 Ask questions to show you are engaged.
 Be willing to fail and learn from your mistakes.

-4. Thank your coaches after each station and at the end of day.
+Thank your coaches after each station and at the end of day.
 Write a real thank you note, not just an email, if you really want to stand out from the crowd.
 Emails are easy, coaches get tons each day, so why not be different?